ho3einmolavi/communere-test/README.md

 ## How to run the application

-First clone the repository, then create a .env file and initialize the variables defined in the .env.example file.
+* First clone the repository
+* Run `docker-compose up -d --build`

+Now the application is up and running running on the port 80.

+## API Documentation

+Just Open the `/api` path (http://localhost/api) on your browser to see the swageer UI.